Youpinadi/react-image-placeholder/README.md

 Why?
 ==============
-There are many placeholder site here, i regrouped them for you in a nice little component, and his little brothers (NicolasCage, BillMurray, StevenSeagal, IceIceBaby).
+There are many placeholder site here, i regrouped them for you in a nice little component, and his little brothers (NicolasCage, BillMurray, StevenSeagal, VanillaIce).

 ImagePlaceholder uses the following sites: